 Miquela is the project of Brud, founded by Trevor McFedries and Sara DeCou.
 Before creating Brud – a creative agency specialising in robotics, artificial intelligence and media businesses – McFedries previously worked in the music, film, television and tech industries.
 Sara DeCou was listed on Forbes’ 30 Under 30 list for consumer technology in 2019, though she remains cryptic about her occupational history prior to founding Brud.

 In January 2019, Brud was worth upwards of $125m after a round of financing led by Spark Capital, with investors seeking part of the ‘avatar’ action.

-In line with the growth of the spending power of Generation Z, globally, the influencer market could rise to $15bn in the next couple of years.
+In line with the growth of the spending power of Generation Z, the global influencer market could rise to $15bn in the next couple of years.
 Because COVID-19 has led to the cancellation of product launches, physical events and sponsored travel, some human influencers saw revenue streams dry up.
-By contrast, according to OnBuy, a UK-based online marketplace, Lil Miquela will have made an estimated $11.7 million for her creators in 2020.
+By contrast, according to OnBuy, a UK-based online marketplace, Lil Miquela will have made an estimated $11.7m for her creators in 2020.

 Writing in The Nation, Emmeline Clein criticises Miquela’s qualifications for her reputation, claiming that her existence is a contradiction.
 Clein describes an Instagram post where Miquela sits atop one of two washer-dryer sets, having just donated to a women’s shelter using the proceeds from her merchandise sales.
 Clein refers to the donation of a portion of the profits – to an “uncontroversial social justice cause” – as textbook ‘philanthrocapitalism’, which she declares is “part of a larger paradigm of corporate social responsibility essential to rationalizing [sic] the morality of capitalism, and in doing so allowing the entrenchment of inequality”.